 “We’ve discussed ‘pros.’
 What’s on the ‘cons’ side of the list for you?”

 It is not basic information, it is also psychological thoughtful questions.
 You have to understand concrete reasons why they are spending time today with you exchanging about their methodology.
-Some clients might ask for NDA before the call, some will not which could be a good indication that they are in pain with their current solution and have nothing to loose, nothing to hide.
+Some clients might ask for NDA before the call, some will not which could be a good indication that they are in pain with their current solution and have nothing to lose, nothing to hide.

 3. You’re not creating urgency.